• February 28, 2020

 Arson

 In 2018/2019, almost one in five school fires were started deliberately.
+While figures fluctuate, arson remains a major threat to educational buildings.
+For instance, insurer Zurich found school fires caused on average more than £128,000 worth of damage in the last year, with a significant number being deliberately started.
 Therefore, upping security at your school is also something that must be considered in order to lower fire risk.

 Increasingly, schools are introducing measures such as Dynamic lockdown, to tackle the threat of people who wish to do the school and its inhabitants harm.
-A dynamic lockdown system can quickly restrict access to building entrances, should a threat be identified in school hours.
+A dynamic lockdown system can quickly restrict access to building entrances, should a threat be identified in school hours, helping to secure vulnerable areas, especially in large office and administrative blocks.

 Other security measures you could consider introducing include: